techpubswriter/lisk-docs/lisk-sdk/setup.md

 ```

 This will install PostgreSQL version 10 (`postgres:10`) in a container with name `lisk_sdk_db` and binds the port `5432` of the container with the same port of the machine.
-As environment variables we expose `POSTGRES_USER=lisk` to create the lisk user and `POSTGRES_PASSWORD=password` to set the password for the lisk user.
+As environment variables, we expose `POSTGRES_USER=lisk` to create the lisk user and `POSTGRES_PASSWORD=password` to set the password for the lisk user.
 Finally the environment variable `POSTGRES_DB` creates the database `lisk_dev` with the `lisk` user as owner.

 The above should be enough to set up the database ready to use with Lisk Core.